Changing Your Major

 - Click on DegreeWorks

-NOTE: If you are Undeclared or in a Focus Area, you can use the “What if” option on the left hand side to look at the different majors Kennesaw State University offers.
+NOTE: You can use the “What if” option on the left hand side to look at the different majors Kennesaw State University offers.

 How current is the information in DegreeWorks?